Ruturaj-Godse/GenePrune/README.md

 # GenePrune

+GenePrune is a repository focused on fine-tuning and pruning the CodeT5 model for specific tasks using genetic algorithm-based techniques.
+It includes scripts for training, pruning, and evaluating the sparsity of neural network models, particularly targeting the reduction of model parameters while maintaining performance.

 # Running Experiments with pruning.py

 This guide provides instructions on how to run experiments using the pruning.py file.
 The pruning.py script is designed to prune and fine-tune the CodeT5 model.